jdiedrichsen/pcm_toolbox/documentation/pcm_toolbox_manual.md

 This is the likelihood that is maximized in PCM in respect to the model parameters $\theta$.
 For more details, see mathematical and algorithmic details.

 ## Building models
 The main intelectual work when using PCM is to build the appropriate models.
 There are basically two complementary approaches or philosophies when it comes to designing representational models.
 Which way you will feel more comfortable with, will depend on whether you are already familiar with Encoding or RSA analysis.
-Ultimately, the same model can be formulated in both way, and the results will be identical.
-Nonetheless, it is useful to become familar with both styles of model building, as they can also be combined to find the modst  intuitive and computationally efficient way of writing a particular model.
+Ultimately, the same model can be formulated in both ways, and the results will be identical.
+Nonetheless, it is useful to become familar with both styles of model building, as they can also be combined to find the most intuitive and computationally efficient way of writing a particular model.
 #### Example
 An empirical example for how to construct the same model as either an Encoding- or RSA-style PCM model comes from [@RN3713].
 In this experiment, participants learnt six motor sequences, each composed of six finger presses, which were different permutations of fingers 1, 3, and 5 (see [@fig:Fig2]A).
-We would like to model the activity pattern in terms of two model component.
+We would like to model the activity pattern in terms of two model components.
 The first component states that the first finger in produced sequence has particularly strong weight on the activity pattern.
 The second component hypothesizes that each activity pattern is a function of the transitions between 2 subsequent fingers.
 #### Encoding-style models
 When constructing an encoding-style model, the model components are formulated as sets of features, which are encoded into the design matrix.
 In our example, the first feature set (first finger) has 3 columns with variables that indicate whether this first finger was digit 1, 3, or 5.
 The second feature set has 6 features, indicating which ones of the 6 possible transitions between fingers were present in the sequence.
 Therefore, the design matrix **Z** has 9 columns  ([@fig:Fig2]B).
 The encoding style model, however, is not complete without a prior on the underlying activity patterns **U**, i.e. the feature weights.
 As implicit in the use of ridge regression, we assume here that all features within a feature set are independent and equally strongly encoded.
 Therefore, the second moment matrix for the first model component is an identity matrix of 3x3 and for the second component an identity matrix of size 6x6.
 Each component then is weighted by the relative weight of the component, $exp(\theta_i)$.
 The overall second moment matrix **G** then is the sum of the two weighted model component matrices.
 This model would be equivalent to an encoding model where each of the features sets has its own ridge coefficient.
 PCM will automatically find the optimal value of the two ridge coefficients (the importance of each feature set).

 ![*(**A**) Set of six multi-finger sequences used in the task. (**B**) Encoding-style model construction.The condition matrix Z, here shown for 12 trials of 2 x 6 sequences, contains all features.
 Featureset **F** contains indicators for first fingers in each sequence, and featureset **T** contains the finger transitions for each sequence.
 The second moment matrices for the two feature sets are diagonal matrices, indicating which feature is taken into account.
 Each feature set is multiplied by an overall importance of the featureset (analogous to the ridge coefficient for the feature set) (**C**) RSA-style model construction.
 The design matrix simply simply indicates which of the 6 sequences was executed.
 The second momemnt matrix determines the hypothesized covariances between the 6 sequence patterns.
 In both cases, the overall second moment matrix **G** is the weighted sum of the two component matrices .*](Figures/Figure_modelbuilding.pdf){#fig:Fig2}